DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/25 Select Nodes/10 Events.md

         onItemSelectionChanged (e) {
             // Handler of the "itemSelectionChanged" event
         }
+        onSelectionChanged (e) {
+            // Handler of the "selectionChanged" event
+        }
         onSelectAllValueChanged (e) {
             // Handler of the "selectAllValueChanged" event
         }